IAmRobertJeffrey/chat-app/README.md

 ## ⚙ Technologies

- This project was created using a Express/Socket.io backend and a React(CRA) frontend.
+ This project was created using an Express/Socket.io backend and a React(CRA) frontend.
 This is my first project using Material-UI, or any component library for that matter.
 I normally use styled-components, but for the first time opted to try out Material-Ui using emotion.
 The frontend for this project was hosted on Firebase, the backend was hosted on Heroku.

 |Technology  | Description                                                                                                                  |
 |------------|------------------------------------------------------------------------------------------------------------------------------|